Gouthamve/geekon.tech/content/content/post/tsdb-as-a-lib.md

 Now our data-model involves inserting data-points into several time-series and being able to query for different series and their datapoints.

 ## "Creating" the database
 So we store all the data in directory.
-We simply need to create an empty directory (tsdb directory) or choose an existing tsdb and need to call [`db.Open`](https://godoc.org/github.com/prometheus/tsdb#Open) on that directory.
+We simply need to create an empty directory (tsdb directory) or choose an existing tsdb dir and need to call [`db.Open`](https://godoc.org/github.com/prometheus/tsdb#Open) on that directory.
 ```
 db, err := tsdb.Open(path, nil, r, &tsdb.Options{
   WALFlushInterval:  10 * time.Second,